Quantum Photonic Gates with Two-Dimensional Random Walkers: Two-Dimensional Quantum Random Walk for Computing

 The created photon in the input waveguide of the gate shown in Fig. \ref{fig1}, randomly walks through the host and scattereres and will appear in the output ports.
 Therefore its evolution can be described as follow:

-where the right hand side denotes the creation of a photon in n$th$ waveguide at point $ \textbf{r}_0 $ and the right hand side describes how this initial state evolves is space and appears in i$th$ waveguide at point $ \textbf{r}_i$.
-The parameter $ g_{ni} $ denotes element $ (n,i) $ of the transfer matrix, $ \textbf{G} $.
+where the left hand side denotes the creation of a photon in n$th$ input waveguide and the right hand side describes how this initial state evolves in space and appears in i$th$ output waveguide.
+The parameter $ g_{ni} $ denotes element $ (n,i) $ of the quantum transfer matrix, $ \textbf{G} $.

 Figure \ref{fig1}(e) illustrates a photon created in the 1$st$ input waveguide of the C-NOT gate.
-The photon created in the first input waveguide randomly walks through the gate's main body and evolves as follow
+The injected photon evolves as follow

 or

 where in an ideal lossless case $ \sum_{i=1}^{4} \left | g_{ni} \right |^2 = 1,~ n:1\rightarrow 4 $.